-This article has been adapted and published widely with permission from AMIBA, and has helped generate contacts for many new or aspiring organizers.
+This article has been adapted and published widely with permission and has helped generate contacts for many new or aspiring organizers.
 Please contact us if you would like to publish, adapt or excerpt this article for your publication or community.
 There is no charge — we just need you to inform us so we know where it is used and provide you the most current data!